 When it comes to buying fruits and vegetables, many factors play a role in which types consumers choose, including nutritional value.
-The Academy of Nutrition and Dietetics says no matter what form they take — fresh, frozen, canned or dried — fruits and vegetables are good-for-you foods that can be enjoyed at any time.
+The Academy of Nutrition and Dietetics says all fruits and vegetables — fresh, frozen, canned or dried — are good-for-you foods that can be enjoyed at any time.

 Here are ideas for getting the most from your fruits and vegetables, no matter what form they take.

 - Get the juice.
 For canned fruit, look for descriptions on the label like "packed in its own juices," "packed in fruit juice," "unsweetened" or "no added sugar."
 Fruits packed in juices contain less added sugar than fruits packed in syrup.

 - Pinch the salt.
 If you are cutting back on sodium, look for descriptions such as "no salt added" and "reduced sodium" on the labels of canned vegetables.

 - Savor the flavor.
 Use canned fruits and vegetables immediately after opening for maximum flavor and nutritional value.

 - Forgo the fat and sodium.
 When buying frozen vegetables, pass on those with sauces and choose plain vegetables instead.
 You can season them at home with flavorful herbs and spices.

 - Check the label.
 Frozen fruits come in both sweetened and unsweetened varieties, so make sure to check the label and choose unsweetened fruit.
 Frozen fruit bars also make a nutritious snack, but read the label to learn if they're made with real fruit juice.